COOL-cohort/COOL-site/docs/tutorials/tutorial-input-formats.md

 `sogamo`:(required)  the name of the cube, a unique dataset name under the cube directory

-`sogamo/table.yaml`:(required) tha path to the table.yaml that describes the table schema
+`sogamo/table.yaml`:(required) the path to the table.yaml that describes the table schema

 `sogamo/dim_test.csv`:(required) the path to the dimension file